nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User enters a command to retrieve information
-2. AcademyDirectory obtain the queried information from the students.
+2. Academy Directory obtain the queried information from the students.
-3. AcademyDirectory displays the list of information queried.
+3. Academy Directory displays the list of information queried.

    Use case ends.